 If an underwriting workbench sounds like something you’d find in the garage, you wouldn’t be too far off the mark.
 In the physical world, a workbench holds projects so you can work on them.
 Think of shop class or Granddad tinkering in the basement.

-An underwriting workbench is the digital equivalent.
+An underwriting workbench is a digital equivalent.
 It lets your underwriting team work on submissions using powerful processing and business intelligence tools.
 And like a real workbench, everything an underwriter needs to complete a project is available at their fingertips.
-The tools, the data, the collaboration and the approval — all right on their desktop.
+The tools, the data, the collaboration, and the approval — all right on their desktop.

 While underwriting is moving away from manual, paper-based systems, underwriters face a number of challenges, including frequent changes to underwriting rules, a high level of complexity in products and pricing, and inaccurate information that requires post-underwriting follow-up.
 And bond producers are apt to complain about too many processes and handoffs from application to quote and bonding.